GL3MON/bonappet/README.md

 # BonAppet

-*September 2024*
-**An innovative Food-Tech platform powered by Large Language Models (LLMs)**, designed to revolutionize user experiences with intelligent recommendations and seamless interactions.
+*An innovative Food-Tech platform powered by Large Language Models (LLMs)**, designed to revolutionize user experiences with intelligent recommendations and seamless interactions.*

 ---